 So let us get to the grizzy of STAR 35.
 This will be long, I told Y’all this has a deep meaning.

 I was 29 and in Thailand with my ex-wife when we were still married.
 We were on a vacation from Bangladesh, where my ex-wife and I had been living and working.
 I was just learning about the beautiful world of journalism.
 We had enjoyed a beautiful night as tourists in the streets of Sukhumvit, Bangkok.
 If you have never been to Thailand, it is one of the most beautiful countries, in my opinion, please go.

 After a fun night of libations and delicious food, we met a woman who sparked a conversation with us.
 My ex-wife and I were an eclectic young couple and always attracted the weirdos, we are weirdos too, so talking to people from different walks of life is nothing out of the ordinary for us.

-Our conversation felt deep, we talked about things that had peaked our interest at the time.
+Our conversation felt deep, we talked about things that had piqued our interest at the time.
 Topics like, our cultural backgrounds, relationships and most importantly religion and spirituality, which at the time I was fighting a huge battle with.

 A side note, during these years, as a newlywed man, I was folding to a lot of unaddressed issues within myself.
 My stay in Bangladesh had open up wounds I had in relation to my personal identity as a mixed person of Bangladeshi and White American heritage.
-Then there was the battle with my own concept of a god and how I saw Islam in my life as not just an American Muslim, but as a human being that was losing his faith in religion as a whole.
+Then there was the battle with my own concept of a god and how I saw Islam in my life as not just an American Muslim, but as a human being that was losing his faith in a religion as a whole.
 Add this to the fact that I am a very sensitive being with unresolved childhood issues and it spelled disaster.
 If you look back at photos I was extremely depressed.
 I sometimes skim through them to remind myself that you may end up in a hole, but you can always crawl out of it.